Learning Is Natural. Let’s Take It Outside!

-Environmental pedagogy, a close cousin of the Forest and Nature School movement (FNS), is an educational approach that has existed since the end of the 1950s.
-Schools under this pedagogy are multiplying around the world and are very popular in several European countries such as Finland, Norway and Denmark recognized for their academic rigour.
-Guided by the ancestral methods bequeathed by our Aboriginal, Métis, Inuit and the environmental science, this pedagogy is based on respect for the Earth and living beings.
-Although environmental pedagogy is relatively new in Canada, the Aboriginal communities have always valued experiential and peer learning, as well as giving everyone responsibility for their own learning.
+Learning in nature is inspired by the Forest and Nature School (FNS) movement, a pedagogical approach that has existed since the late 1950s.
+Nature Schools are multiplying worldwide and are very popular in several European countries such as Finland, Norway and Denmark, which are known for their academic rigour.
+Guided by the ancestral methods bequeathed by our Aboriginal, Métis and Inuit ancestors and environmental science, this pedagogy is based on respect for the Earth and living beings.